INFORMATION

 Income Tax Rates

-Income Tax you pay dependes on how much income is above the Personal Allowance.
+Income Tax you pay depends on how much income is above the Personal Allowance.

 Tax rate | Taxable income above your Personal Allowance |